ProcureEminenceMB/Udacity-Project-Trivia-API/backend/README.md

 GET '/categories/<int:category_id>/questions'
 - Fetches a list of all available questions within the selected category.
 - Request Arguments: int:category_id
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a the current category, list of questions, pass/fail condition, and the total number of questions.
 ```
 {
   "current_category": "1",